tsujamin/hass-addons/tailscale/DOCS.md

 By default this option is not set, and only your Home Assistant will be accessible via Tailscale.

 See <https://tailscale.com/kb/1019/subnets> for more information.

+### Option: `advertise_exit_node`

+This option (if set) advertises that the Tailscale instance running on your Home Assistant can be used by other clients to connect to the internet (similar to a regular VPN service).

+If enabled, you will then need to visit Tailscale to complete the setup:
+  1. Log into the admin portal: <https://login.tailscale.com/admin/>
+  2. Find your Home-Assistant in the Machines tab and click on it.
+  3. Click the "review" button under "Subnets" and enable "Use as exit node".

+See <https://tailscale.com/kb/1103/exit-nodes> for more information.

 ## Support